Kapil Sharma Shares His Wedding Invite; Seeks Blessings!

 - A Travel Guide To Junnar: Birthplace Of Shivaji Maharaj

-Recently, Kapil Sharma is all set to return to small screen.
+Kapil Sharma is all set to return to small screen.
 Recently, the teaser of his show was also released.
 But before his comeback, the actor is all set to get married to his long-time girlfriend Ginni Chatrath.
-Recently, he shared his love story.
-He also revealed how Ginni's father rejected his proposal and said 'shut up', post which he got busy with his work.
-He also opened up about his mental issues and how his girlfriend Ginni Chatrath has been by his side through thick and thin.
+He revealed his love story and explained how Ginni's father rejected his proposal and said 'shut up', post which he got busy with his work.
+He also opened up about his mental health condition and how his girlfriend Ginni Chatrath has been by his side through the thick and thin.

 Finally, the couple is getting married and the wedding is scheduled on December 12, 2018.
 The wedding will be held in Jalandhar, Ginni's hometown.
 It will be a big Punjabi wedding.
 Kapil shared the wedding invite and captioned it as, "Need ur blessings 😊🙏."
 The invite is simple yet beautiful.
 It has the initials of Kapil and Ginni (GK).